MileHacker Logo

 1. Monitor weather forecasts for severe alerts.

-2. Identify safe shelters or evacuation routes.
+2. Identify safe shelters or routes for evacuation.

 5. Inform family or friends of your location.